Buying your first home.

 So, how are you going to save for your deposit and up-front costs?
 We suggest starting by looking at your lifestyle and how you currently spend money.
 Is there any discretionary spending that you can reduce?
 Have you got the best deal on utilities and so on or could you reduce those costs?
 You could use the Spend Snapshot tool on the Davidson Institute website to help you get a clearer picture of where your money is getting spent.

 For the final part of our video, we are going to look at what you can expect when applying for a home loan.
-When you apply for finance, your financier will ask you for a lot of information.
+Firstly, applying for a loan.
+When you apply for finance your financier will ask you for a lot of information.
 This is to help with their assessment of your application.
 Broadly financiers will look at 3 key components when assessing a loan application.

 Firstly, the ‘Purpose’.
 In the case of a home loan this is fairly self-explanatory – to buy a house.
 However, they will also look to explore with you what your goals are for the property to help with identifying the loan features that will best suit your situation.